linkml/schemasheets/README.md

-# fairstructure - structuring your data using spreadsheets
+# schemasheets - structuring your data using spreadsheets

 Create a data dictionary / schema for your data using simple spreadsheets - no coding required.